-Learning objectives, also known as learning outcomes, are statements that clearly articulate what students are expected to achieve as a result of instruction.
-Unlike broad learning goals, learning objectives provide specific criteria for instructors to assess whether students are meeting the desired outcomes.
+Learning objectives, sometimes referred to as learning outcomes, are the statements that clearly describe what students are expected to achieve as a result of instruction.
+Different from broad learning goals, learning objectives provide clear criteria for instructors to assess whether students are meeting the desired learning goals.

-Learning objectives should be student-centered, focusing on what students should be able to accomplish as a result of instruction, rather than what the instructor will cover or do in the course.
-To ensure your learning objectives are student-focused, it is useful to use the following prompt: "Upon successful completion of this course/module/unit, students will be able to \\\\\."
+Learning objectives should be student-centred, describing what the students should be able to accomplish as a result of instruction, rather than what the instructor will cover or do in the course.
+To ensure your learning objectives are student-focused, it's helpful to precede your objectives with this prompt: "Upon successful completion of this course/module/unit, students will be able to \\\\\."

-To give students a clear understanding of their goals, well-written learning objectives should be Specific, Measurable, Achievable, Result-oriented, and Time-bound (SMART).
+To give students a clear understanding of where they are headed, well-written learning objectives should be Specific, Measurable, Achievable, Result-oriented, and Time-bound (SMART).